sensu/sensu-docs/content/sensu-go/6.0/operations/control-access/namespaces.md

 **Use namespaces for isolation, not organization**

 Use namespaces to enforce full isolation of different groups of resources, not to organize resources.
-Agents cannot belong to two namespaces or execute checks in two different namespaces.
+An agent cannot belong to two namespaces or execute checks in two different namespaces.
 To organize resources, use labels rather than multiple namespaces.

 ## Default namespaces